Chart Color Schemes

 Infrastructure

-Pemberton has limited levels of nearby infrastructure activity, ranking in the 12thth percentile nationally
+Pemberton has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects that could affect the region.
+AreaSearch has identified 11 projects likely affecting the region.
 Notable ones are Manjimup Motel and Restaurant, Manjimup Rea Park & Collier Street Redevelopment, Shire of Manjimup Town Blueprints, and Manjimup Trail Bike Hub.
-The following list details those most likely to be relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.